 Featured Graduate Student

-Has your relationship to books and film changed since coming to BU?
+Has your relationship to music changed since coming to BU?

 My musical life used to feel quite separate from my intellectual life.
 Practicing clarinet and playing in orchestras used to be an escape or outlet from my academic work.
 Now, in rehearsals and concerts, I can’t help but think about how the sound is affecting our ear muscles and nerves – or how the Victorians may have written about it!